You Learned to Hold It All Together

 My Approach to Therapy: Integrating Attachment Theory, Parts Work, EMDR, and Interpersonal Neurobiology

-In my therapeutic practice, I blend my perspective with several integrative, trauma-informed approaches to support lasting healing and personal growth.
-These include Attachment Theory, Parts Work (such as Internal Family Systems and ego state work from Robin Shapiro), EMDR, and Interpersonal Neurobiology (as developed by Dr. Dan Siegel and others).
+I blend my perspective with several integrative, trauma-informed approaches to support lasting healing and personal growth.
+These include Attachment Theory, Parts Work (such as Internal Family Systems and ego state work), EMDR, and Interpersonal Neurobiology (as developed by Dr. Dan Siegel and others).

 -